This copycat recipe of Sweetgreen's Spicy Cashew Dressing is full of fresh flavors and takes just 5 minutes to make!

-Cashews: The cashews are the heart and soul of this homemade cashew dressing, so this is probably the most important ingredient!
-They add incredibly flavor and the creamy texture to this dressing, so it's important to follow the directions carefully and ideally prep the cashews ahead of time.
+Cashews: The cashews add incredible flavor and the creamy texture that we love so much in this dressing.
+It's important to follow the directions carefully and ideally prep the cashews ahead of time.

 Nutritional Yeast: This is a vegan food item that will give your dressing a bit of a "savory, cheesy flavor".
 You can omit this if you don't have any on hand.

 Adding the nutritional yeast is a great way to get that cheesy flavor in this non dairy salad dressing.

 Ginger: I like to use freshly grated ginger in this recipe.
 If you don't have fresh ginger on hand, substitute ground ginger instead and use about ¼ teaspoon.

 Tip: Nutritional Yeast is often found in the "health food" section of the grocery store.
 Sometimes in an unfamiliar grocery store I have to ask a store employee for help 🙂

 Make it Gluten-Free: You can easily make this a homemade gluten-free salad dressing by swapping the soy sauce for tamari sauce.

 Make it Less Spicy: Not a fan of the heat?
 Simply remove the sriracha, crushed red pepper flakes, or both from the ingredient list.

 Using Salted Cashews: If all you have at home is salted cashews that's okay!
 I recommend rinsing them to remove as much salt as possible before and after soaking them.